-For Infrastructure providers such as AWS, Azure, or Google or other IPaaS or IaaS providers, a SOC 2 Type 2 report from the provider is acceptable for the infrastructure components of the solution.
+For Infrastructure providers such as Amazon Web Services (AWS), Azure, or Google or other Integration Platform as a Service (IPaaS) or Infrastructure as a Service (IaaS) providers, a SOC 2 Type 2 report from the provider is acceptable for the infrastructure components of the solution.
 This does not cover the application components of the solution.